cs-fullstack-2019-fall/python-review-functions1a-cw-Deltonjr2/README.md

 # Python review function introduction
+Unless it is REALLY helpful for your learning practice please stop putting so much text in your python files.
+Copying the read me to the top of the file clutters your file.
+Consider pasting the question right before your work.
+1/5.
+Score : 1
 ### Problem 1
 Create a ```printNumbers``` function to print integers from -25 to 20 to the console (print in the function)